jaysylvester/citizen/README.md

 When caching an include controller, the view directive doesn't work.
 Set the view within the include directive of the calling controller.

 citizen's cache is a RAM cache stored in the heap, so be careful with your caching strategy.
 You could find yourself out of memory.
 Use the lifespan option so URLs that aren't receiving a ton of traffic naturally fall out of the cache and free up resources for frequently accessed pages.

+### Caching Static Assets

+By caching static assets in memory, you speed up file serving considerably.
+To enable static asset caching for your app's public (web) directory, set "static" to `true` in your config:

+    {
+      "citizen": {
+        "cache": {
+          "static": true
+        }
+      }
+    }

+Any static files citizen serves will be cached, so keep an eye on your app's memory usage to make sure you're not using too many resources. citizen handles all the caching and response headers (ETags, 304 status codes, etc.) for you using each file's modified date.
+Note that if a file changes after it's been cached, you'll need to clear the file cache using [app.clear()](#clear-options) or restart the app.

+### Client-Side Caching

+citizen automatically sets ETag headers for cached routes and static assets.
+You don't need to do anything to make them work.
+The Cache-Control header is entirely manual, however.

+We already looked at setting Cache-Control for routes above.
+To do it for static assets, use the "control" setting in your config:

+    {
+      "citizen": {
+        "cache": {
+          "static":                true,
+          "control": {
+            "/path/to/styles.css": "max-age=86400",
+            "/path/to/scripts.js": "max-age=86400"
+          }
+        }
+      }
+    }

+The key name is the pathname that points to the static asset in your web directory.
+The value is the Cache-Control header value you want to assign to that asset.

+Here's [a great tutorial on client-side caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) to help explain ETag and Cache-Control headers.

 ## Forms